-I have written two novels of psychological suspense, Out of Sight and The Bad Mother, and the first three books of a new crime fiction series featuring murder detective Grace Fisher, Good Girls Don’t Die, Shot Through the Heart and The Special Girls.
-All are published by Quercus and I am currently working on the fourth Grace Fisher novel.
+I have written two novels of psychological suspense, Out of Sight and The Bad Mother, and four books in a crime fiction series set in Essex and featuring murder detective Grace Fisher, Good Girls Don’t Die, Shot Through the Heart, The Special Girls, and Wrong Way Home.

 Shot Through the Heart: Who can you turn to, if not the police?

 Essex, Christmas Day.
 As the residents of a small town enjoy their mince pies, shots ring out in the street.
 Five people are gunned down before the lone shooter turns his weapon on himself.